coriouslien/cuda-gemm-kernels/sgemm/sgemm80/profiling/NCU_sgemm80_profiling.md

 -Current State: The blue dot on the far left indicates that the kernel currently uses a minimal number of block barriers.
 At this current value, occupancy sits flat at the ~8% mark that was established in the previous screenshots.
--Hardware Limits: The flat horizontal line shows that you could safely increase the number of block barriers up to 24 without suffering any further loss in occupancy.
+-Hardware Limits: The flat horizontal line shows that it could safely increase the number of block barriers up to 24 without suffering any further loss in occupancy.
 -The Drop-off: Exactly at 24 barriers, the line plummets to 0%.
 This indicates a hard architectural limit for current launch configuration on the RTX 5080.
 If the code were to demand more than 24 barriers per block,